 Be mindful that Jochebed was by no means giving up her son to die.
 She, in faith, placed her son in the hands of God as she placed him into the river.

 From Exodus chapter one and into chapter two we see that God used a number of people to preserve the life of the God-ordained deliverer of Israel.

 In chapter one, two midwives, Shiprah and Puah, courageously defied the orders of the pharaoh and refused to kill the Hebrew baby boys.
 He had ordered them to kill the boys immediately after they were born, yet they bravely decided that they were not going to do this.

 The Word of God tells us in chapter 1:17, “But the midwives feared God and did not do as the king of Egypt commanded them, but let the male children live.”
 In the midst of their courageous actions to serve and follow God, they probably saved the life of a little baby boy named Moses.

 They demonstrated the kind of faith and courage all believers are called to walk in.
 And every believer would be wise to ask themselves, “Do I follow Christ with the same kind of courage that Shiprah and Puah demonstrated?”

-In chapter two, we see too that God also used Moses' sister, Miriam.
+In chapter two, we see that God also used Moses' sister, Miriam.
 When the pharaoh’s daughter and those with her discovered Moses in the basket in the river, a miracle took place.
-Miriam, probably observing pharaoh’s daughter’s compassionate reaction to the crying baby, very wisely speaks up with a wonderful suggestion.
+Miriam, probably observing the pharaoh’s daughter’s compassionate reaction to the crying baby, very wisely speaks up with a wonderful suggestion.

 Then his sister said to Pharaoh's daughter, “Shall I go and call you a nurse from the Hebrew women to nurse the child for you?”
 And Pharaoh's daughter said to her, “Go.”
 So the girl went and called the child's mother (Exodus 2:7-8).